Helmholtz-HiRSE/helmholtz-hirse.github.io/promo.md

 ## Quick overview

-Following the start of this HiRSE initiative right at the beginning of summer 2024, by now we have heard back from almost 50 developers or teams of developers, eager to present their work.
+Following the start of this HiRSE initiative right at the beginning of summer 2024, only 4 weeks later we have heard back from almost 50 developers or teams of developers, eager to present their work.
 The replies come from a rather diverse set of codes spawning multiple scientific disciplines and range from frontends to existing codes over codes providing services to simulation codes running at